firebase/functions-samples/quickstarts/https-helloworld/README.md

 cd functions && npm install; cd ..
 ```

-This installs locally:
- - The Firebase SDK and the Firebase Functions SDK.
+This installs locally the Firebase SDK and the Firebase Functions SDK.
- - The [dateformat](https://www.npmjs.com/package/dateformat) npm package to format the current time.
- - The [cors](https://www.npmjs.com/package/cors) npm package to allow Cross Origin AJAX requests on the endpoint.

 Deploy to Firebase using the following command: